Seikou Kiln Yoshidaya Gourd Kutani Sauce Plate

 Tag @musubikiln for a chance to be featured

 Seikou Kiln Gourd Series

 The gourd has been used as a vessel in Japanese daily life since ancient times, and has been a symbol of prosperity since it is said that a hundred seeds can be produced from a single gourd.
 It has also been used as a lucky charm to pray for good health.

 ABOUT SEIKOU KILN

-In early Taisho era, (about 100 years ago) Seikou Kiln opened its kiln in Nomi city of Ishikawa prefecture.
+In early Taisho era, (1912-1919) Seikou Kiln opened its kiln in Nomi city of Ishikawa prefecture.

 Seikou Kiln researched Japanese overglaze paint for Kutani for years.
 Finally, they realized the product with high quality like hand paint by printing paper.
 Transparency of glassy glaze and thick overglaze paint are as same quality as hand paint work.

 “Expression which inherits Ko Kutani by using Japanese overglaze paint.”